-Any exposure to hazardous materials like asbestos, lead, radioactive waste, mold, etc. can cause severe illness and in some cases, it can also be life-threatening.
-For example, mold in your house, whether black spots on a shower curtain or fuzzy white patches on the basement floor can cause severe allergies and asthma.
+Any exposure to hazardous materials like asbestos, lead, radioactive waste, mould, etc. can cause severe illness and in some cases, it can also be life-threatening.
+For example, mould in your house, whether black spots on a shower curtain or fuzzy white patches on the basement floor can cause severe allergies and asthma.

 Therefore, you should be very careful in selecting a competent hazardous materials removal specialist, who can ensure that such dangerous elements are removed from your surroundings, and there is no threat to your health or the health of your family.

 To help you pick the best hazardous material removal specialist, here is a list of top five things to look for when hiring a contractor that specializes in hazardous materials removal from residential and commercial buildings.